Mark S. Perry

 Painting with Sound

 Melbourne, 1986.
 A teenage synthesiser musician in the vibrant alternative music scene finds his band on the edge of a breakthrough.
-But becoming the artist he wants to be means losing everyone who loved who he was.
+But becoming the artist he wants to be might mean losing everyone who loved who he was.

 Novel · Folk Horror